patr1ckm/mvtboost/README.md

     devtools::install_github("patr1ckm/mvtboost")

 Both packages will eventually be pushed to CRAN.
-This package is largely experimental, and subject to significant changes until 1.0.

 # mvtb
 Tree boosting for multivariate outcomes.
 Estimates a multivariate additive model of decision trees by iteratively selecting predictors that explain covariance in the outcomes.